jessicaterminiDOTcom/ez-form-calculator/readme.txt

 No FAQs so far

 == Screenshots ==
+1. Frontend form
-1. Backend form
+2. Backend form
-2. Email notification (premium only)
+3. Email notification (premium only)

 == Changelog ==

 = 2.0 =
-* Huge update with lots of bugfixes

-= 1.0 =
-* Initial version
+Updated to the most recent version of ez Form Calculator Premium.

 == Upgrade Notice ==
+In order to update the plugin, you need to go to the "Global settings" page, check the "Manual update" checkbox and click on "Save".